freeVM/freeVM/tests/jedit_test/readme.txt

    through proxy uncomment and update with actual info two related lines in the beginning of 'build.properties' file

-2) Set in 'build.properties' file directory where Harmony's jars located by modifying 'harmony.boot.dir' property

-3) Set/verify the values for the following environment variables:
+2) Set/verify the values for the following environment variables:

     - PATH (Path on Windows) must contain the path to patch utility executable, ant bin/ and J2SDK bin/ directories;
     - junit.jar must be in CLASSPATH

-4) Build tests by executing the following commands:
+3) Build tests by executing the following commands:

     cd <INSTALL_DIR>/jedit4.2_test
     ant setup